 Tip #3 Get Familiar With How it Feels

-This might sound obvious but the only way to get better with something is to get to know it better.
+This might sound obvious, but the only way to get better at something is to get to know it better.
 Be prepared to lose a lot when you first make the change.
-You might have an understanding of the game, but not the muscle memory to back it up.
+You might understand the game but not the muscle memory to back it up.

 Tip #4 Use Your Mouse Buttons Wherever Possible